 How to Destroy Old Hard Drive

-If you own a computer in 2018 you should know how to destroy old hard drive.
-Most average computer users never realize the vast amounts of sensitive data they store on their hard drive.
+If you own a computer in 2018 you should know how to destroy an old hard drive.
+Most average computer users never realize the vast amounts of sensitive data they store on their hard drives.
 Worse, when it comes to disposing of used hard drives, many people throw caution to the wind.

 One indisputable fact about old hard drives is that they are a big security liability.
 Identity thieves are always aware that most people take this risk for granted.